Sex won't bring on labor: study

 Women in the group advised to have sex also had it more frequently for the remaining duration of their pregnancies - three times versus two.

-But the rates of induced labor were similar in both groups: 22 percent of those advised to have sex and 20.8 percent of the other group had inductions, a difference so small it is likely to have been driven by chance.
+But the rates of induced labor were similar in both groups: 22 percent of those advised to have sex and 20.8 percent of the other group, a difference so small it is likely to have been driven by chance.

-Dr. Jonathan Schaffir, an associate professor of obstetrics and gynecology at The Ohio State University College of Medicine who has studied obstetrical folklore, said the findings offer good support for the idea that sex won’t induce labor.

-Earlier research had relied primarily on surveys of women about their sexual experiences during pregnancy, but this study was “the first attempt to really randomize the experience, for some to have sex and some to not, which is a very hard thing to do,” he said.
+Earlier research relied primarily on surveys of women about their sexual experiences during pregnancy, but this study was “the first attempt to really randomize the experience, for some to have sex and some to not, which is a very hard thing to do,” said Jonathan Schaffir, an associate professor of obstetrics and gynecology at the Ohio State University College of Medicine.

-Schaffir wouldn’t advise his patients to have sex for the express purpose of going into labor, he added, but the study did indicate that there aren’t any hazards to it.

 “Even though this study did not show any increase in the rate of labor or a decrease in the rate of induction, it helped to cement the idea that having sex is probably safe if you want it,” he told Reuters Health.